DorDorHome/architectural_and_learning_on_loss_landscape/experiments/Hessian_and_landscape_plot_with_plasticity_loss/instructions_for_experiments_design.md

 * Generates a SAM vs standard surface comparison for the Hessian plane.
 * Fits a mode-connectivity curve and reports barrier values (linear vs curve).
 * lla_pipeline.py functions can be imported and used from an external Python REPL; python lla_pipeline.py --task planes runs a demo and writes outputs.

+G.2 for loss_landscape_change_during_task_shift.py
+* images won't be logged to wandb large files like checkpoints and weights won't be logged to wandb
+* Only plot/check Hessian, etc, after a particular task has finished training (right before task shift)
+* Only add tracking of spectral properties that aren't too computationally demanding

 I. Links (for the agent to clone/read)
 * LLA (Loss Landscape Analysis) GitHub repo (features: axes including Hessian/Adam/trajectory, normalization, Hessian analysis incl.
 ESD/trace): GitHub